BrentIO/SkyFollower/readme.md

 > If any condition in the trigger evalutes to false, the entire rule evaluates to false.

 ### Example Rules and Conditions
+You may also find all of these examples in the rules.example.json file.

 1. Any aircraft with an altitude at or below 10,000ft

 ```